The following are common types of insurance that may be relevant to associations.

 - Professional indemnity - covers claims in respect of a breach of duty.

 - Portable/ valuable items - covers loss of specified items.

 - Theft - to cover theft of contents, cash and stock.

-Some insurance cover is compulsory under applicable laws and an incorporated association should consult a qualified adviser (such as an insurance broker or lawyer) to determine its compulsory insurance obligations.
+Some insurance cover is compulsory under applicable laws.
+For example, it is compulsory for an incorporated association that employs staff to have workers' compensation insurance.
+An association should consult a qualified adviser (such as an insurance broker or lawyer) to determine its compulsory insurance obligations.